 The incumbent will be required to assist in the development of technical factors and film selection.

 Attend all required Dental Care Center training, including Right to Know Bloodborne Pathogen Fire Safety Training, CPR, HIPAA and Compliance training.

 Research and Development Responsibilities:

-Will set up the appropriate radiology equipment and materials necessary for the research project.
-They will supervise the patient clinical component of the research project with instruction from the Project Director.
+Set up the appropriate radiology equipment and materials necessary for the research project.
+Supervise the patient clinical component of the research project with instruction from the Project Director.
 The incumbent will provide quality control of radiology equipment and materials used in the research project and record all data from the Cone Beam Scans.